cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Tibouchi {{T14}} and Aranha et al. {{AFQTZ14}} generalize these results.
 This document does not deal with this complementary problem.

+# Rational maps {#appx-rational-map}

+This section gives several useful rational maps.

-# Rational maps from twisted Edwards to Weierstrass and Montgomery curves {#rational-map-inverse}
+## Twisted Edwards to Weierstrass and Montgomery curves {#appx-rational-map-edw}

 The inverse of the rational map specified in {{rational-map}}, i.e., the map from the point (x', y') on the Weierstrass curve